Publications

 Science

-- First-passage-time statistics of growing microbial populations carry an imprint of initial conditions This paper was a collaboration between myself and Simon Frasier Research Fellow Eric Jones.
-We grew E. coli and S. aureus from various very small innoculation sizes and measured the variance in the amount of time it took these innoculum to reach a certain density.
+4. First-passage-time statistics of growing microbial populations carry an imprint of initial conditions (2023) This paper was a collaboration between myself and Simon Fraser Research Fellow Eric Jones.
+We grew E. coli and S. aureus from various very small inoculation sizes and measured the variance in the amount of time it took these inocula to reach a certain density.
 We found that these two variables were related via a power-law.
 The encoding of the population history in the variation allows inferences about population growth at low-densities to be studied, which was previously most commonly done with expensive microscopy “mother” machines.

 Creative Writing

-Dreams from Yesterday A collection of haikus of haikus that I wrote for poetry class in 2018 and 2020.
+2. Dreams from Yesterday A collection of haikus of haikus (mega-haikus) that I wrote for poetry class in 2018 and 2020.